<img src="https://secure.leadforensics.com/51024.png" style="display:none;">

 arrow_back

-What is Gartner's Digital Platform Conductor & why do you need it?
+What are Gartner's Digital Platform Conductor tools and why you do need one?

 While this is a new topic, Juriba has aligned itself with this Gartner category as it closely describes the competitive marketplace we operate in.
 In this article, I want to not only define the term Digital Platform Conductors (DPC), but also explain why organizations should explore DPC tooling.